yagpdb-cc/yagpdb-cc/website/docs/introduction.md

 ## Need help?

-If you are experiencing issues with a custom command from this collection, please get in touch via the [YAGPDB Support Server](https://discord.com/invite/5uVyq2E), where we can provide further assistance.
-If you prefer, you can also [open a GitHub Discussion](https://github.com/yagpdb-cc/yagpdb-cc/discussions).
+If you are experiencing issues with a custom command from this collection, feel free to ask on the [YAGPDB Support Server](https://discord.com/invite/5uVyq2E).
+However, do keep in mind that not every staff member knows about every custom command present.

+With the above in mind, a better way to get in touch might be via opening a [GitHub Discussions](https://github.com/yagpdb-cc/yagpdb-cc/discussions), as these are also easily searchable.

 If you believe you found a bug, please [open an issue](https://github.com/yagpdb-cc/yagpdb-cc/issues/new/choose).